-With this Alphabet Game, start off by finding a word that starts with an “A” and point to the word, then the next person will find a word that starts with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
+With this alphabet game, start by finding a word that starts with an “A” and points to the name, then the next person will find a word that begins with an “A” – do this until everyone who is playing has found a word that starts with an “A” – then proceed to the letter “B” and so on.
 Not a winner in this game – just a fun game that everyone can play.

 I SPY is the perfect family game to play in the car

 In I Spy, pick out something you see nearby (that other players can also see), but keep what it is to yourself.
 Say, “I spy with my little eye …” and then give one description of the object.
 For instance, with the windshield wipers, you might say, “I spy something long” or “something black.”
 After each hint, players take a turn guessing what the object is.

 SPOT THOSE HORSES